Good for the Soul: John Curtin's Life with Poetry

 In his first days as Prime Minister, John Curtin presented himself to the press as a self-styled intellectual who loved sport and relaxing, when he could, with a book, beach walk, game of cards or fossick in the garden.
 He also revealed that he enjoyed poetry so much that he held to a Sunday night poetry ritual.

-Curtin was Australia’s third wartime Prime Minister, Labor’s eighth Prime Minister, and the first Prime Minister from a Western Australian electorate.
+Curtin was Australia’s fourth wartime Prime Minister, Labor's fifth Prime Minister, and the first Prime Minister from a Western Australian electorate.
 The author, an esteemed scholar and poet, is also his great-grandson.

 Toby Davidson reveals a new perspective on John Curtin: the poetry of his times, and the poems he himself read.
 As Davidson shows, Curtin’s poetry reading and his reflections upon it influenced his thoughts and language from his socialist youth to the last days of his leadership of a nation transformed by global peril.
 Good for the Soul: John Curtin’s Life with Poetry is a unique, patiently researched and fascinating re-evaluation of Australia’s revered wartime Prime Minister.